Hallerbos Bluebells Forest and Museum

 - End of Welkomstlaan

 The first bus departs the station at 09h00 and runs every 30 minutes.
 The last bus leaves at 19h30.
 Each bus has 85 available seats.
 You can park along Welkomstlaan.

 Take a train and arrive at STATION HALLE.

 Visitors can take a 9 minutes bus ride from (A) Halle Station Bus Stop and alight at (J) Halle Vlasmarkt Bus Stop.

 - Walk 4 minutes to Bosmuseum (Forest Museum) from the bus stop.

 - Walk 3 more minutes to the Hallerbos Entrance from the Bosmuseum.

 Take note that the transport company for Bus 114 is TEC and not DE LIJN.
 There are several bus stops around Halle Train Station.
 So, remember to go to the correct station so that you can find Bus 114 (TEC) easily.
-Note that this service only operates on the weekday.
+Note that this service only operates on weekdays.

 There seems to be no bus route of 114 in Google Maps from Halle Station to Halle Vlasmarkt.
 Therefore, I decided to customise my own map.
-I marked all the bus stations of 114 from the starting point to the destination accordingly with the help of TEC app (Google Play Store) to ensure accuracy.
-Alternatively, the Bus Schedule for Bus 114 (PDF) can be downloaded.
+I marked all the bus stations of 114 from the starting point to the destination accordingly with the help of the TEC app (Google Play Store or Apple Store) to ensure accuracy.
+Alternatively, you can check the Bus Schedule for Bus 114 here.